Algy Ward: Dual Tanks

 In 2008, a new Tank was announced, fronted by Tucker and Evans.
 This Tank has recorded and released four new albums: War Machine in 2010, War Nation in 2012, Valley of Tears in 2015, and Re-Ignition in 2019.
 This version of the band went on tour throughout 2016.
 In response to the new Tank, Ward created another Tank, in which he was the sole musician.
 Ward began to work on a new Tank album, which became Breath of the Pit, in 2013.
-Shortly after this, he teamed up with friend Paul Evo from Warfare to record a six-track EP entitled Damned unto Death, released under the name of Evo/Algy.
-That same year, after years of rumours, Ward confirmed that he was in the studio working on another Tank album, Sturmpanzer, which was released in November 2018.
+Shortly after this, he teamed up with friend Evo from Warfare to record a six-track EP entitled Damned unto Death, released under the name of Evo/Algy released on high roller records- That same year, after years of rumours, Ward confirmed that he was in the studio working on another Tank album, Sturmpanzer, which was released in November 2018.

 Death

-Ward died on 17 May 2023, at the age of 63 at a hospital in Tunbridge Wells, Kent, England, apparently after suffering from serious health issues for some time.
+Ward died on 17 May 2023, at the age of 63 at a hospital in Tunbridge Wells, Kent, apparently after suffering from serious health issues for some time.
 The news was confirmed by Tank guitarist Mick Tucker on his Facebook page.